Wafflom/MIT-CRE-AT-E-team-HAPlas/CAD/README.md

-# Files made in Fusion 360 on education liscense, refer to README in main for BOM
+# Files made in Fusion 360 on education license, refer to README in main for BOM
+### Revisions denoted by the final number in the file name, Revision 1 being first and 3 being the latest and final variant